-As shown in Columns 3 to 6, the positive impact on COVID-19 deaths in period 1 and the negative effect in period 4 are mainly driven by municipalities above the median gender wage gap (Table 7, Columns 3 and 4)34 and by municipalities below the median share of past female councilors (Table 8, Column 5 and 6).
+As shown in Columns 3 to 6, the positive impact on COVID-19 deaths in period 1 and the negative effect in period 4 are mainly driven by municipalities above the median gender wage gap (Panel A, Columns 3 and 4)37 and by municipalities below the median share

+37We obtain a similar pattern if we consider the gender gap in labor force participation as an alternative of past female councilors (Panel B, Column 5 and 6).
 In these subsamples (as in the full sample), the coefficients are large and significant at the one- or five-percent level, whereas the coefficients are small and not significant for municipalities in the other subsamples.
 The difference between municipalities above and below the median gender wage gap is statistically significant for period 4 but not for period 1, while the reverse is true when considering the share of past female councilors.